Alexis M. Mychajliw

 Valentina worked with the Fairbanks Museum to digitize, analyze, and interpret their collection of over 700 first bloom and fruit dates for wildflowers.

-Audrey studied archaeological and modern beavers in Vermont.
-She is now a graduate student at Stanford University in Anthropology.
+Audrey studied archaeological and modern beaver populations in Vermont while at Middlebury.
+She is now a graduate student at Stanford University in the Earth System Sciences Department studying small mammals.

 Ellie Kroger (’23) Environmental Studies – Biology